gravitational/gravity/docs/7.x/cluster.md

 ### Performing an Upgrade

-To trigger the upgrade first copy the Cluster Image into one of the Cluster nodes and untar it:
+First copy the Cluster Image onto one of the Cluster nodes and untar it:

 ```bash
 $ tar xf cluster-image.tar